msftsettiy/azure-docs-fork/articles/managed-ccf/quickstart-typescript.md

 ms.custom: devx-track-python, mode-api
 ---

-# Quickstart: Create a Microsoft Azure Managed Confidential Consortium Framework using the Nodejs SDK
+# Quickstart: Create a Microsoft Azure Managed Confidential Consortium Framework resource using the Azure SDK for JavaScript and TypeScript

 Microsoft Azure Managed Confidential Consortium Framework (Managed CCF) is a new and highly secure service for deploying confidential applications.
 For more information on Azure Manaegd CCF, and for examples use cases, see [About Microsoft Azure Managed Confidential Consortium Framework](overview.md).